Qatar

 Political overview

 The Amir exercises executive power and appoints the Council of Ministers.
-The Majlis al-Shura (Advisory Council), constituted of 30 elected members and 15 members appointed by the Amir, exercises some legislative functions.
+The Majlis al-Shura (Advisory Council), consisting of 30 elected members and 15 members appointed by the Amir, exercises some legislative functions.

 The judiciary includes a three-level system comprised of the Court of First Instance, Court of Appeal and Court of Cassation; and the Public Prosecution Office, headed by the Attorney-General, operating autonomously of executive government.

-Qatar is a member of the Gulf Cooperation Council (GCC), the Arab League and the Organization of Islamic Cooperation.
+Qatar is a member of the Gulf Cooperation Council (GCC), the Arab League and the Organization of Islamic Cooperation (OIC).
 It joined the UN in 1971 and the World Trade Organisation (WTO) in 1996.
 It withdrew from OPEC in January 2019.

-Qatar is active in the United Nations, currently serving on the International Civil Aviation Organization (ICAO) Council, International Maritime Organization (IMO) Council, UNESCO World Heritage Committee and UN Human Rights Council (2022).
+Qatar is active in the United Nations, currently serving on the International Civil Aviation Organization Council (2022-25), International Maritime Organization Council (2024-25), UNESCO World Heritage Committee (2021-25) and as Deputy Members of the International Labour Organisation (ILO; 2024-27).

 Since 2018, in partnership with the ILO, Qatar has undertaken significant labour reforms – including abolishing the Kafala system by allowing workers to change jobs, establishing a basic minimum wage and banning work outside during summer days.